api-platform/docs/core/operations.md

 It'll be automatically set to `$resources_$subresource(s)_get_subresource`.
 To find the correct operation name you may use `bin/console debug:router`.

-### Control the path of subresources
+### Control the Path of Subresources

-You can control path of subresources with the parameter `subresourceOperations`:
+You can control the path of subresources with the `path` option of the `subresourceOperations` parameter:

 ```php
 <?php